 The lean neoclassic structure was designed by Friedrich von Gartner and completed in 1843.
 It first served as a Palace until 1924, when a referendum abolished the monarchy.
 It is next to the National Gardens and Zappeion Megaron.

-In front of the Parliament House, there is the monument, the Tomb of the Unknown Soldier.
-It is guarded by the Greek army, the Evzones, dressed in the official traditional Greek uniforms, and every half an hour they engage in disciplined and proud ceremonial pacing.
-The changing of the guards is a ceremony that is very impressive and takes place every hour.
+In front of the Hellenic Parliament is the Tomb of the Unknown Soldier.
+It is guarded by the Greek army’s Evzones, who are dressed in traditional Greek uniforms.
+Every half hour, they engage in disciplined and proud ceremonial pacing.
+The changing of the guards is an impressive ceremony that takes place every hour.

 What else is there?